invaded East Prussia - The Russian offensive

 frustrated Germans started to advance into Russia

-soon occupied the Baltic provinces and later moved into the capital to Moscow.
+Baltic provinces and later moved into the Ukraine and

+Lenin moved the capital to Moscow.
 Elsewhere the Civil

 War continued to rage.
-Moscow was threatened by the Whites, and the
+Moscow was threatened by the

 February - Russian submarine 'EDINOROG'

-Under the terms of the treaty signed between Russia
+Brest-Litovsk - Under the terms of the treaty

-of Erivan, Kars and Batum.
+districts of Erivan, Kars and Batum.
 The Ukraine became

-a German puppet state; German forces shortly landed on the Aaland
+a German puppet state; German forces shortly landed on

 signed a peace treaty.
 Germany was now able to start

-numbers of troops from Russia to the
+transferring large numbers of troops from Russia to the

 War and Allied Intervention - The Russian Civil